-Christ Church Cathedral Reinstatement Limited (CCRL)and shareholders Christ Church Cathedral Reinstatement Trust (CCRT) and Church Property Trustees (CPT) comply with the New Zealand Privacy Act 2020 (the Act) when dealing with personal information.
+Christ Church Cathedral Reinstatement Limited (CCRL) and its shareholder Church Property Trustees (CPT) comply with the New Zealand Privacy Act 2020 (the Act) when dealing with personal information.
 Personal information is information about an identifiable individual (a natural person).
 This policy has been prepared in accordance with our obligations, and your rights under the Act and sets out how we will collect, use, disclose and protect your personal information.
 If you wish to seek further information on the Act, see www.privacy.org.nz.

 Changes to this policy

 We may change this policy by uploading a revised policy onto our website.
 The change will apply from the date that we upload the revised policy.

 This policy was last updated on 28 August 2023.

 We need to collect personal information for a number of reasons, however this will only be necessary for a function or activity of CCRL and CPT, including when you, make a donation, communicate with us in relation to our fundraising activities and when you subscribe to our regular newsletters.

 This information may include your name, contact information, proof of identity, billing, bank account or credit card information, your communications and interactions with us (including communications via our website and email address).

 Wherever possible your personal information will be collected from you, or anyone you authorise to provide us with your personal information.
 We may collect personal information when you, or someone acting on your behalf, provides it to us directly.
 For example, when you: